UvA385 Grants for PhD candidates

 In assessing applications, the selection committee will also consider the distribution across academic disciplines, topics, universities and countries.

 Application / documents

 Applications can only be submitted via the application form below.
 An application must contain the following:

-- copy of the Doctorate Board’s decision regarding admission to the doctoral
+- a copy of the Doctorate Board’s decision regarding admission to the doctoral programme;

-- a concise letter of motivation written by the PhD student that sets out the purpose and explains the relevance for their doctoral research and/or their career, and that shows that shows the enthusiasm and conviction needed to convince the committee that the grant will be well spent;
+- a concise letter of motivation written by the PhD student that sets out the purpose and explains how the grant will enhance their doctoral research and that shows the enthusiasm and conviction needed to convince the committee that the grant will be well spent;

 - a recent CV;